tomsaleeba/type-fu-colemak-dhm/README.md

-This works for the online demo at least, I haven't tried it in the downloaded version.
+This works for the [Type Fu][https://type-fu.com/] online demo at least, I haven't tried it in the downloaded version.